 My Syrian journey took me to Manchester where I will seek asylum.
 Where will your escape route take you?

 This past weekend, I attended an event held by The News Lens called “Becoming Aces” where 30 Taiwanese under 30 shared their stories and experiences: from how they got started to their plans for the future.
 This event came at a good time because I was losing hope in Taiwan (from the rising cost of living to wages that remain relatively unchanged, among many other things), but like Woody said: “it’s always easier to complain rather than getting to the root of the problem, so if you’re unhappy about your current situation, then do something to change the world“.

 - On jobs: You don’t need to work for a “great” company – work for a place that has similar values to yours.

 - On startups: Sometimes “good enough” is enough, give up the things that aren’t important to your core value, the start is always the hardest – remember the reason for doing what you do, and everything will become possible.

 - On crowd-funding: The majority of people in Taiwan don’t believe in crowd-funding, so entrepreneurs who want their projects to do well require really good marketing.
 These promotions are to let others know about you; not everyone will support what you want to do, but at least those who want to now have a chance – because now they know about your existence.

-- On trust: Don’t try to do everything for others, because by doing that, you are taking away their opportunity to learn.
+- On having more faith in others: Don’t try to take over and do all the work, because by doing that, you are taking away other people’s opportunity to learn.

 - On grey areas: Sometimes there are no perfect solutions, but the best solutions.
 E.g. building a dam would bring economic value to a country, but also destroy an aboriginal tribe’s way of life.